qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 |opengisch| `OPENGIS.ch <http://opengis.ch/>`_ (based near Bern and Chur,
-Switzerland, operating worldwide) provides support, training and development for your opensource GIS stack.
+Switzerland, operating worldwide) provides support, training and development for your open source GIS stack.
 Our QGIS core developers are proficient in C++, Python, SQL, geospatial analysis, mobile development (including Android) and more.